MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-quickstart.md

 ## Get an access token

 > [!IMPORTANT]
-> If you have not already done so, you must [register your bot](../bot-service-quickstart-registration.md) with the Bot Framework to obtain its App ID and password.
+> If you haven't already done so, you must [register your bot](../bot-service-quickstart-registration.md) with the Bot Framework to obtain its App ID and password.
 You will need the bot's AppID and password to get an access token.

 To communicate with the Bot Connector service, you must specify an access token in the `Authorization` header of each API request, using this format: